 Regardless of the age or location of your home, you should test your home periodically for the presence of radon.
 You may be able to purchase a radon test kit at a local home improvement store or even online.
 These kits are designed to be easy to use and to read, and they can provide you with the information you seek in a short period of time.

 Another option is to hire a residential radon mitigation professional to complete a full indoor air quality test.
 This may provide you with more information about the presence of radon, asbestos, mold spores and many other pollutants and particulates that may be making you and your family sick.
 A professional test may be more comprehensive and sensitive.
 Furthermore, the results can be more reliable.

 If You Have Radon In Your Home

 If you have the unfortunate experience of learning that your home has radon gas inside of it, you may immediately feel stressed and concerned.
 This is understandable considering this is a known carcinogen.
 However, while it is important that you take immediate action to cleanse and purify your home’s air, there is not a need to panic.
-There are numerous filtration and purifier systems that you can invest in that have amazing results.
+There are numerous radon mitigation services, and filtration or purifier systems that you can invest in that have amazing results.
 In fact, some can eliminate up to 99 percent of the radon in your home.